salsita/inStyle/README.md

 +component('html', root)
 ```

 Because there is no real DOM present, components operate under simple rules - if a component state is called and the target selector is found in the current nest, it's modified by the state.
 If it's not present, it's expected to be a level above.
+If you provide only a component reference, it's selector is prepended before the current chain.

 ```Sass
 +component('#nav-main', nav)